TEFL Course Structure and Schedule

 To pass the teaching practice component of the TEFL course, teachers must obtain a passing grade on five of the six observed teaching practice lessons, including the final observed lesson.

 100% attendance is required.
-If you miss a day, you will need to get notes from a classmate in order to catch up.
+If you miss any inputs, you will need to get notes from a classmate in order to catch up.
 If you miss any teaching practice lessons, you must make them up at some point as these are a large part of your grade.
 There is no guarantee that there will be time on your current course to make up any lessons.
 If it’s not possible, then you’ll have to come back on a future available course for a fee to complete any missed components.
 Additionally, if you cannot come, a doctor’s note is required.
 See the office staff or the Welcome Pack for contacts to a doctor.
-If you miss any more than 2 days (with a doctor’s note) you must come back on a future available course to make up sessions otherwise you will not be able to receive your certificate.
+If you miss any more than 2 days (with a doctor’s note) you must come back on a future available course to make up sessions, for a fee, otherwise you will not be able to receive your certificate.
 If you do not have a doctor’s note and you miss class, you will also not be able to receive the certificate.

 TEFL Course Schedule

 The TEFL Worldwide certificate program takes place over four weeks, Monday through Friday from 9:00 – 18:00 with several breaks and a one hour lunch.
 Some days there will be a later start date and other days will end earlier.
 Each input session is 90 minutes.

 If you would like to do some reading before the TEFL course the list below offers a helpful introduction and insights into English grammar, pronunciation and communicative teaching techniques. **Please note, during the course we will provide you with course materials and grammar book.